Current IssueAFA2 - February 2018

 Can We Be Friends?

 Australia and Indonesia examines the turbulent relationship between these two neighbours and the missteps and missed opportunities on both sides that have prevented the forging of a genuine friendship.
-It will look at Indonesia’s rise, its sharp religious and political divisions, and the opportunities and challenges this presents for Australia.
+It examines Indonesia’s rise, its sharp religious and political divisions, and the opportunities and challenges this presents for Australia.

-Hugh White: ‘Australia, Overshadowed: Keeping the peace with our rising northern neighbour’
+- Hugh White: ‘Australia, Overshadowed: Can we keep the peace with our rising northern neighbour?’

-‘One Country, 18,000 Islands: Islamists, separatists and the growing cracks in the republic
+- Tim Lindsey: ‘One Country, 18,000 Islands: Islamists, separatists and the growing cracks in the republic’